SignalK/signalk-server-windows/readme.md

 - `Start Signal K Service` icon will start the Signal K service, you must `Run as administrator` this icon.
 If you don't want to have to select every time `Run as Administrator`, in properties of the shortcut, you have a options button `Advanced...`, click and then select `Run as administrator`.
-After that, You will just have to answer `Yes` on the UAC (User Access Control) question when you clic on this icon.
+After that, You will just have to answer `Yes` on the UAC (User Access Control) question when you click on this icon.
 - `SignalK-GUI` icon open the web GUI of Signal K server in your web browser.
 - `Signal K CLI` icon will open a command line windows with environment prepared for running Signal K.
 This shortcut is most for advanced users.